 Historically, as we have moved from on-premises directories to the cloud, the identities have been ‘homed’ or sourced from the on-premises directory, primarily Active Directory.
 Now, as more services and users are internet-based or internet-first, there is reduced reliance on the on-premises Active Directory Domain Services (AD DS) for authentication & authorization.

 Moving the center of identity and authentication away from on-premises directories is a key first step in preparing for modern authentication and a Zero Trust approach to security.
 Below, I have outlined several of those benefits, including better control of privileged access, a common attack vector in many successful hacks.

-The concept of Identity Inversion, or ‘AD as an App,’ is that we move from homing accounts in on-premises AD to homing those accounts in Azure AD.
+The concept of Identity Inversion, or ‘AD as an App,’ is that we move from homing accounts in on-premises AD to homing those accounts in Microsoft Entra ID (formally Azure AD).
 Accounts that then require access to applications or resources that are on-premises would have an on-premises account provisioned.